romainbsl/techio-kotlin-starter-pack/parts/1_basics.md

 //}
 ```

 In Kotlin, `if` can be an expression, that means that you can assign a variable or return the `if` directly.
-Previous snippet can be write as follow
+Previous snippet can be write as follow.

 ``` kotlin runnable
 fun max(a: Int, b: Int): Int {